 1. Standard Contractual Clauses (SCCs)

 This may only be a short-term solution since scrutiny of the SCCs has never been higher.
-For the time being, the transfer method is still valid.
-However, the judgment casts doubt over its reliability as a long-term mechanism for transatlantic data transfers.
+But for the time being, this transfer mechanism is still valid.

 2. Review your network of vendor relationships